Why the flu jab is important to me

 Then one year I thought I wouldn’t bother.
 This was a big mistake!
 I got the most awful virus.

 Then one year I thought I wouldn’t bother.
 This was a big mistake!
 I got the most awful flu.
 Since then have got the jab every year without fail.
-Last year I was diagnosed with asthma and now get a jab for free.
+A few years ago I was diagnosed with asthma and now get a flu jab for free.
 Before, I’d had to pay.

 It’s good to get protected and know you’re not just getting it for yourself, but for the people around you.
 This year it’s more vital than ever to consider getting the flu jab.
 I will certainly be getting mine, as will my Mum who also needs the protection.